 Assembly is the reverse of disassembly.
-Install new front pads, place the caliper over the rotor, and install the two caliper mounting bolts.
+Install new front pads, install the two 5mm Allen pins, place the caliper over the rotor, and install the two caliper mounting bolts.
+The 5mm Allen pins should be torqued to 3 to 5 ft-lbs.
+The caliper mounting bolts should be torqued to 15 to 18 ft-lbs.